Terkwood/book/src/tech/adding_redis_streams_to_rust.md

 I recently [worked on a pull request](https://github.com/mitsuhiko/redis-rs/pull/319) which adds [Redis Streams](https://redis.io/topics/streams-intro) capabilities to [redis-rs](https://github.com/mitsuhiko/redis-rs), the most popular Redis client in Rust's ecosystem.
 The overwhelming majority of the effort was [contributed by the community](https://github.com/grippy/redis-streams-rs), not by me: I drafted the pull request which combines the two existing works.
 In addition to addressing review comments, I added a few examples of how the new API works.

-I'm feeling the hype. 🔥  What is Redis Streams?
+I'm feeling the hype! 🔥  What is Redis Streams?
 Why do we need it in Rust?
 Does it have anything to do with Kafka Streams?
 And can we share any real-life examples?

-Please read on!
+Please read on...

 ## What is Redis Streams? 🤔